High winds, torrential rain or snowstorms…Britain regularly takes a battering from the elements.

 For example, you might have to hire another office space if yours is badly damaged by a falling tree.
 Or if essential gas supply repairs mean your trading estate is off-bounds - yet you still have clients to keep happy.

 Importantly, 'increased costs of working' cover pays for you to lease replacement equipment so you can keep your business ticking over in the meantime.
-This type of insurance is pretty much essential for photographers, videographers, and anyone else who relies on specialist equipment to do their job.
+This type of insurance is ideal for anyone who relies on specialist equipment to do their job.

-For example, a photographer not protected by business interruption insurance who's unable to get hold of their kit might have to cancel a wedding shoot at very short notice.
-As if leaving a happy couple heart-broken isn't bad enough, facing a professional indemnity insurance claim for breaching a contract is even worse.
+So if you’re a photographer and can't get hold of your kit, you might have to cancel a wedding shoot at very short notice.
+As if leaving a happy couple heartbroken isn't bad enough, facing a professional indemnity insurance claim for breaching a contract is even worse.

 Loss of income

-The second part of a business interruption policy works in a different way.
+The second part of a business interruption policy works differently.
 If your business is out of action for a while, your insurance can make up for any missed income.

-Say you're an online retailer and the building where you store your stock is out of bounds for even a few days.
-That means you can't fulfill orders.
-Which means you can't trade.
-Which means not only are you failing to make any money, you're losing customers to rivals too.
+Say you're an online retailer, and the building you store your stock in is out of bounds for a few days.
+You can't fulfil orders, which means you can't trade.
+In turn, meaning you potentially lose customers to rivals.

-Where 'loss of income' helps is in paying the difference between your expected income and your actual income while your business is interrupted.
-This helps if it takes a while to get your temporary offices up and running, or you're unable to do as much business as usual.
+'Loss of income' helps because it pays the difference between your expected income and your actual income while your business is interrupted.
+This helps if it takes a while to get your temporary offices up and running or you can’t do as much business as usual.

-Image used under license from Shutterstock.business interruption insuranceinsurance explainedmanaging riskonline retailersphotographersvideographers
+Image used under licence from Shutterstockbusiness interruption insuranceinsurance explainedmanaging riskonline retailersphotographersvideographers